WHAT IS RECYCLING

 BUSINESS MODEL: FOR E-WASTE RECYCLING BUSINESS

-To decide the operational area of your e- waste recycling business based on your investment potential is very critical task.
-On the other side, collecting scrap from directly consumers yield higher returns in terms of profit margin & also increases the brand recognition of your business.
+To decide the operational area of your e-waste recycling business based on your investment potential is a very critical task.
+On the other side, collecting scrap from direct consumers yields higher returns in terms of profit margin & also increases the brand recognition of your business.

 SPACE REQUIREMENT FOR SETTING UP RECYCLERS:

-A recycling plant with capacity of 1 ton/day requires minimum area of 500 square meters and with capacity of 5MT/day requires2500 square meter.
+A recycling plant with a capacity of 1 ton/day requires a minimum area of 500 square meters, and with a capacity of 5MT/day requires 2500 square meters.

 LICENSES & PERMISSIONS

-Number of Government permissions & licenses are required to start an e-waste recycling business.
-Steps need to follow for e-waste recycling business is mentioned below:
+A number of Government permissions & licenses are required to start an e-waste recycling business.
+The steps to follow for an e-waste recycling business are mentioned below:

-• First step is to register at Udyog Aadhaar MSME status to start e-waste recycling business online.
+- First step is to register for the Udyog Aadhaar MSME status to start an e-waste recycling business online.

-• Next step is to go to state PCB & ask for permissions to start business by submitting various statutory documents.
+- Next step is to go to the state PCB & ask for permissions to start business by submitting various statutory documents.

-• Last step is to take necessary approvals from the Ministry of Environment for importing e-scrap as a part of e- waste business plan.
+- The last step is to take necessary approvals from the Ministry of Environment for importing e-scrap as a part of e- e-waste business plan.

 Recycler should obtain